Rodney King (film)

-Rodney King is a 2017 American one-man show directed by Spike Lee, written by and starring Roger Guenveur Smith as a multiplicity of voices alternately supporting and opposing Rodney King's plight.
-He researched, wrote and improvised the screenplay over the course of a few weeks.
+Rodney King is one-man show by Roger Guenveur Smith.
+Smith performs as a multiplicity of voices alternately supporting and opposing Rodney King's plight.
+It premiered in 2014 at The Public Theater as part of the Under the Radar Festival.
+A film version of the monologue was directed by Spike Lee and released in 2017.
+Smith was inspired by King's death in 2012 and researched, wrote and improvised the play over the course of a few weeks.
 It began streaming on April 28, 2017.